SAP-samples/cap-service-integration-codejam/exercises/09-set-up-remote-system-configuration/README.md

 ### Retrieve your API key

-When logged in to the SAP API Business Hub, you can retrieve your API key, either via the link at any given resource (see the "Show API Key" button at the top right in the screenshot above) or by going to your [SAP API Business Hub settings page](https://api.sap.com/settings) (via a menu available in the far top right).
+When logged in to the SAP Business Accelerator Hub, you can retrieve your API key, either via the link at any given resource (see the "Show API Key" button at the top right in the screenshot above) or by going to your [SAP Business Accelerator Hub settings page](https://api.sap.com/settings) (via a menu available in the far top right).

 👉 Retrieve your API key; be aware that this is specific to you and should not be shared with anyone.